hermes2507/renterialab.com/_posts/research/2024-06-13-dpp_sampling.md

 <div class="12u"><span class="image fit"><img src="{{ site.baseurl }}/images/dpp_sampling/hutchinson_UMAP.png" alt="" /></span></div>

 Overall, with this approach between high-mathematics and experimental sound sampling, I wanted to push the boundaries of curation and soundscape composition.
 What a better way to do it than to improvise with a whole archive of wild sounds?
 These days most generative systems are based on prompts and do not reference their own archival origins.
 In contrast, with this experimental method of sampling, I advance a new form of creating sound mosaics through archival listening.
 No longer passively prompting with words, but dubbing and remixing fragments from the archive in real time ala musique concrète.
 A hot pot of sounds, a mishmash of Wavelets turned Sukiyaki for the ears!

+In more media-archaeological sense. which is a particular mode of inquiry into how media works, I performed the role of a machine learning model.
+By listening to a batch of 20 windowed 1-second fragments from a whole archive, I attempted to produce soundscapes via improvisation.
+A genre reflecting the trial-and-error nature of such models.
+Therefore, the main points put forward by this performance are:
+* Most machine learning models do not implement smart-sampling methods like DPP to create training batches (see <a href="https://arxiv.org/abs/1705.00607">this</a> for an exception).
+In this case it was me who curated what DPP had already sampled from the archive.
+* Machines 'listen' through standardised filtering or data-driven feature extraction and not by tapping into the fully-embodied experience of a human listening and performing before an audience.
+* The live-mixing interface displays the potentials of hybridising human and machine capabilities in archive-based soundscape composition.
+In cultural theory, these cybernetic chimeras appear have been denoted assemblages or social machines.

 # Credits and event documentation